-- 1. A BSN degree from a regionally accredited institution and nursing program (CCNE or NLN); - 2.
-Official transcripts from all institutions of higher education attended; - 3.
-A 3.0 GPA calculated from the most recent 60 academic credits; - 4.
-An unrestricted, unencumbered RN license from the state or country in which the nurse practices (Note: License must remain current throughout program); - 5.
-Two letters of recommendation (one from nursing professional; one either character or academic related); - 6.
-Provide a 2-3 page Goal Statement; - 7.
-A conference call interview may be required at the discretion of the Admission Committee.
+- A BSN (or RN for RN-MSN applicants) degree from a regionally accredited institution and nursing program (CCNE or NLN) - Official transcripts from all institutions of higher education attended - A 3.0 GPA calculated from the most recent 60 academic credit hours

+- An unrestricted, unencumbered RN license from the state or country in which the nurse practices (Note: License must remain current throughout program) - Two letters of recommendation (one from nursing professional; one either character or academic related) - A satisfactory score on a 2-3 page personal goal statement

+Note: A conference call interview may be required at the discretion of the Admission Committee.

-International students must meet the above criteria in addition to the following:
+International students must meet the above criteria in addition to the following requirements.